loganDag/loganDag2/README.md

 Any current project being developed will have security pages as well.

 - Current projects will have the *"Current-project"* tag.
-May be only given a READme with a link to another repo, depending on size and complexity.
+May be only given a link to their repo in the status area below.

 - Old projects **NOT** for public release will have *"Archived-not-public-use"*.

 - Releases for public use will have *"Public-use"* assigned.

 - Projects that may be restarted later on will be assigned the *"Be-Revived-Later"* tag.
 These may be projects that were once abandoned and might be worked and re-worked later in the future.
-These projects will also most likely have only a READme here and their own repo, especially if they will be turned into an *"Current-Project"*.
+These projects will have a link to their repo in the status area below., especially if they will be turned into an *"Current-Project"*.

-- The *"Future-Project"* tag will be assigned to projects and things that I might work on later, most likely given their own repo, and will probably only have a READme file in their folder here.

-these will also be under the "releases" section along with a list here when they are published.
+- The *"Future-Project"* tag will be assigned to projects and things that I might work on later, most likely given their own repo, and will have a link to their repo in the status area below. these will also be under the "releases" section along with a list here when they are published.

 **Please respect the meaning of the tags.**